-It was a simple drawing, rather crude actually, but soon we understood where the gap was between technology we had and the business requirements.
+It was a simple drawing, but soon we understood where the gap was between technology we had and the business requirements.
 Soon we were having a very productive discussion about how to build a solution to the requirement.

 As I matured as a BA, I learned to prepare these types of workflow diagrams before going into a meeting in the first place and use them to generate meaningful and focused discussion, as well as identify what questions needed to be answered.
 My meetings got more efficient and productive.
 I got assigned to more complex projects.
 All was good in the world.